yyc9268/Deep-TAMA/README.md

 <img src="/images/cvpr_award.jpg" height="400">

-This tracker has been awarded a 3rd Prize on [4th BMTT MOTChallenge Workshop](https://motchallenge.net/results/CVPR_2019_Tracking_Challenge/) held in CVPR 2019
+* This tracker has been awarded a 3rd Prize on [4th BMTT MOTChallenge Workshop](https://motchallenge.net/results/CVPR_2019_Tracking_Challenge/) held in CVPR 2019
+* If you have any question, feel free to contact by [yyc9268@gmail.com](yyc9268@gmail.com)